Need the answers to Smart Energy (Power Engineering) questions?

 Vision?
 History?
 Smart Energy?
 Smart Grid?
 Microgrids?
 Batteries?
 Networks?
 Energy Storage?
 Big Data?
 GIS?
 Controls?
 Sustainability?
 VPPs?
 Energy Applications?
 Smart Cities?

-Andres Carvallo and Artech House have published the following books to get you the best answers.
+Andres Carvallo and Artech House have published 28 power engineering / smart energy books to get you the best answers.
 They are all must reads !!!

 We are very passionate about finding the right answers, about sharing the knowledge, about building perfection, about sustainability, and about harmony.
 We hope that the following books will point you in the right direction:

 RENEWABLE ENERGY TECHNOLOGIES & RESOURCES

 This exciting new resource presents comprehensive coverage of renewable energy technologies and resources.
 The book focuses on solar photovoltaic (PV), solar thermal, wind, hydro and tidal energy technologies, and describes the scientific principles and physical systems used for the harvesting and harnessing of these resources.
 The environmental and economic impacts of using these methods are also explained by using worked examples, exercises and suggested laboratory experiments.